tiffany76/courtgrabber-docs/docs/api_reference.md

 - [`GET /reservation-requests`](#retrieve-a-list-of-reservation-requests)
 - [`POST /logout`](#log-out-of-courtgrabber)

-Users can also cancel pending requests.
-That API call is [`DELETE /api/reservation-requests/{id}`](#cancel-a-reservation-request).
+You can also cancel pending requests with API call [`DELETE /api/reservation-requests/{id}`](#cancel-a-reservation-request).

 ## Authentication

-The first call to `/login` specifies the member's club email address and password as a JSON object in the body.
+The first cal to `/login` specifies the member's club email address and password as a JSON object in the body.
 A response of `200 OK` includes a bearer token with a validity of 30 minutes.
 All other endpoints, including `/logout`, take the bearer token in the header (`Authorization: Bearer {token}`).
 Each use of the token, except with `/logout`, extends the token's validity for another 30 minutes.

 # Reference documentation